kubernetes/kubernetes/docs/design/admission_control_resource_quota.md

 | Y | C2 | 2 | 2 | Guaranteed | 2 |
 | Z | C3 | 1 | 3 | Burstable | 1 |

 It is possible that the pods may consume 9 cpu over a given time period depending on the nodes available cpu that held pod X and Z, but since we scheduled X and Z relative to the request, we only track the requesting value against their allocated quota.
 If one wants to restrict the ratio between the request and limit, it is encouraged that the user define a **LimitRange** with **LimitRequestRatio** to control burst out behavior.
 This would in effect, let an administrator keep the difference between request and limit more in line with tracked usage if desired.

 ## Status API

 A REST API endpoint to update the status section of the **ResourceQuota** is exposed.
 It requires an atomic compare-and-swap in order to keep resource usage tracking consistent.

 ## Resource Quota Controller

 A resource quota controller monitors observed usage for tracked resources in the **Namespace**.

 If there is observed difference between the current usage stats versus the current **ResourceQuota.Status**, the controller posts an update of the currently observed usage metrics to the **ResourceQuota** via the /status endpoint.

 The resource quota controller is the only component capable of monitoring and recording usage updates after a DELETE operation since admission control is incapable of guaranteeing a DELETE request actually succeeded.

 ## AdmissionControl plugin: ResourceQuota

 The **ResourceQuota** plug-in introspects all incoming admission requests.

 To enable the plug-in and support for ResourceQuota, the kube-apiserver must be configured as follows:

 ```
 $ kube-apiserver --admission-control=ResourceQuota
 ```

 It makes decisions by evaluating the incoming object against all defined **ResourceQuota.Status.Hard** resource limits in the request namespace.
 If acceptance of the resource would cause the total usage of a named resource to exceed its hard limit, the request is denied.

-If the incoming request does not cause the total usage to exceed any of the enumerated hard resource limits, the plug-in will post a
-**ResourceQuota.Status** document to the server to atomically update the observed usage based on the previously read **ResourceQuota.ResourceVersion**.
+If the incoming request does not cause the total usage to exceed any of the enumerated hard resource limits, the plug-in will post a **ResourceQuota.Status** document to the server to atomically update the observed usage based on the previously read **ResourceQuota.ResourceVersion**.
 This keeps incremental usage atomically consistent, but does introduce a bottleneck (intentionally) into the system.

 To optimize system performance, it is encouraged that all resource quotas are tracked on the same **ResourceQuota** document in a **Namespace**.
-As a result, its encouraged to impose a cap on the total number of individual quotas that are tracked in the **Namespace** to 1 in the **ResourceQuota** document.
+As a result, it is encouraged to impose a cap on the total number of individual quotas that are tracked in the **Namespace** to 1 in the **ResourceQuota** document.

 ## kubectl